The Village by Nikita Lalwani is a disturbing and utterly gripping modern morality tale set in contemporary India.

 Nikita Lalwani was born in Rajasthan and raised in Cardiff.
 Her first novel Gifted was longlisted for the Man Booker Prize and shortlisted for the Costa First Novel Award and won the Desmond Elliott Prize.
 She lives in London.

 Nikita Lalwani was born in Rajasthan and raised in Cardiff.
-Gifted is her first novel and was longlisted for the Man Booker Prize and shortlisted for the Costa First Novel Award and the Glen Dimplex Fiction Award 2007.
+Her first novel Gifted was longlisted for the Man Booker Prize, shortlisted for the Costa First Novel Award and won the Desmond Elliott Prize.
 She lives in London.

 For more on our cookies and changing your settings click here.